 If you crave order and can’t seem to create it in your home, a professional organizer can help you achieve and maintain that order and the peace of mind that comes with it.
 I will bring expertise and an objective eye to your situation, and will help guide you to discard unwanted objects that are cluttering your life.
 By hiring a professional organizer, you’re making a commitment to work toward creating the environment you yearn to live in.

 I’m one of the most experienced and credentialed organizers in the St. Louis area.
-The immediate past president of the St. Louis chapter of the National Association of Professional Organizers (NAPO), I am also a leader in the local organizing community.
+As president of the St. Louis chapter of the National Association of Professional Organizers (NAPO), I am a leader in the local organizing community.
 I’m the St. Louis area’s first Certified Professional Organizer®, a credential conferred by the Board of Certification of Professional Organizers, and have taken the continuing education courses that have allowed me to recertify every three years.
-I was the first organizer in the St. Louis area who’s a Certified Professional Organizer in Chronic Disorganization®, having completed a rigorous, 20-month course of study.
+I was the first organizer in the St. Louis area to become a Certified Professional Organizer in Chronic Disorganization®, after a rigorous, 20-month course of study.
 (I let that certification expire in 2015.)
 I’ve taken extensive training through the Institute for Challenging Disorganization (formerly NSGCD), NAPO, and other organizations and I bring experience and compassion to the job.
 To top it off, I have empathy.
 I’m not a naturally neat and organized person; I’ve spent a lifetime coming up with organizing solutions that work for me and I love sharing them with my clients.
 To get a feel for what working with me is like, you can subscribe to my blog and newsletter.

 Anything you discard will be your decision alone.
 My team members and I never throw anything away without permission.
 If clutter is a problem in your home, you’ll almost certainly need to part with unneeded or unwanted items in order to attain your goals.
 I’ll help you identify those items and guide you in your decision making.
 But I won’t make you get rid of anything.
-Almost 25 years ago, I encouraged my now-husband to toss out all his class notes from college and he lived to regret it (and he reminds me at least once a year!).
+More than 25 years ago, I encouraged my now-husband to toss out all his class notes from college and he lived to regret it (and he reminds me at least once a year!).
 I learned a valuable lesson: I never try to influence people to give up irreplaceable items.
 But I’ll cheer you on as you decide to give up things that no longer have meaning or value for you.

-That depends on the size and scope of the job, how quickly you’re able to decide about thinning out your belongings, and how much you can do on your own, between appointments with me.
-If you’re willing and able to do “homework” between sessions, the process will go faster and be less expensive.
+That depends on the size and scope of the job, how quickly you make decisions about thinning out your belongings, and whether we’re working one-on-one or with a team.
+If you’re willing and able to do homework between sessions on multi-session projects, the process will go faster.

-If you choose to have me bring in an organizing team it will take significantly less time.
+If you choose to have me bring in an organizing team reaching your organizing goals will take significantly less time (and be less expensive).

-The fees for my service packages are listed in the appropriate pages within the Services menu.
-After you’ve completed a package, you may choose to purchase another one or you may choose to hire me on an hourly basis, with a minimum three-hour session.
+The fees for my services are listed in the appropriate pages within the Services menu.
+You can also choose to hire me or one of my team members on an hourly basis, with a minimum three-hour session.

-If you live more than one hour from my south St. Louis home (or the home of the team member you’ll be working with), you’ll be charged for travel time in excess of 45 minutes each way.
+If you live more than 45 minutes from my south St. Louis home (or the home of the team member you’ll be working with), you’ll be charged for travel time in excess of 45 minutes each way.
 (That time will just be added to the session time.)

 If you live too far for me to drive back and forth home each day, I can travel to work with you.
 When I travel to work with you, I charge a daily fee, and will work with you as long as you want each day, up to ten hours.
 You’re responsible for my travel costs (hotel, food, airfare or gasoline), as well as my daily fee.
 I have found this type of intensive work to be very productive.
 (For more information see the Live Outside St. Louis? page.)